DANR1BEIRO/JAVAXP/Programming Logic Exercises/src/README.md

 -[x] 7 - Create an algorithm that reads two boolean (logical) values and determines if both are TRUE or FALSE.

--[] 8 - Create an algorithm that reads three different integer values and prints them in descending order.
+-[x] 8 - Create an algorithm that reads three different integer values and prints them in descending order.

--[] 9 - Create an algorithm that calculates a person's BMI (Body Mass Index), reads their weight and height, and prints their condition on the screen according to the table below:
+-[x] 9 - Create an algorithm that calculates a person's BMI (Body Mass Index), reads their weight and height, and prints their condition on the screen according to the table below:

 BMI Formula:
-BMI=weight(height)2
-BMI=(height)2weight​
+BMI = weight(kg) / height(m2)

 BMI Conditions Table: